 A month or so ago, a former client of mine at a law firm asked me to consult for them about their current marketing company.
 They wanted to make sure that they were getting what they were supposed to be getting.
 They were mostly asking for SEO stuff, which I couldn’t help them with, but I did go over their PPC reports.

 Their PPC report only showed a few keywords, which wasn’t helpful.
-But, it showed a steady climb the last few months in conversions, and a steady drop in cost per lead.
+But, it showed a steady climb in the last few months in conversions and a steady drop in cost per lead.
 I noted that their budget hadn’t changed from what I had been managing a year ago.
 I explained that what had likely happened is that their PPC person had discovered a keyword or keywords that got them more conversions.
 I expressed concern that those keywords may not be the best ones for their business.

 One of the lawyers noted that they had been starting to get a number of low-quality calls lately.
 The lawyers all started getting bothered at the thought that their agency was taking shortcuts or deceiving them – until I pointed out that the PPC person was doing exactly what he was supposed to do.
-The marketer was supposed to try to increase leads.
+The marketer was supposed to try to increase lead volume.
 The root of the problem was client/agency communication.

 The funny thing about marketing is that we are supposed to be a results-oriented business, while we are frequently judged based on what our reports look like.
 A spiffy-looking report can mask weak results for quite a while, and a lame-looking report can make great results appear weak.
 However, clients rarely get upset when the money is flowing … in, not out.
 It’s usually when business is down that they begin scrutinizing everything.